List of Days of Our Lives characters introduced in the 1980s: Ernesto Toscano

-Ernesto Toscano was a character from Days of Our Lives portrayed by Terrance Beasor from November to December of 1989, Charles Cioffi and Ernesto Macias from January 26 to July 13 of 1990.
+Ernesto Toscano was a character from Days of Our Lives portrayed by Terrance Beasor from November to December 1989, Charles Cioffi and Ernesto Macias from January 26 to July 17 of 1990.

 He was introduced as a voice-over in flashback in Isabella's mind before being introduced formally in 1990 as Victor Kiriakis' former friend turned enemy.
 After he found out his wife Loretta had an affair with Victor, which resulted in Isabella, he poisoned her.
 He kidnapped Bo Brady and Johnny Corelli as part of a plan to destroy Victor, however, the two men escaped and Ernesto lost his leverage.
 He later learned that Isabella had killed his only biological daughter Marina, albeit in self-defense, which only incensed his hatred for her even more.

 He arranged the Cruise of Deception, during which he planned to recover Loretta's diary, and get revenge on all his enemies.
 He invited Roman Brady (John Black), Victor Kiriakis, Jack Deveraux, Jennifer Horton, Bo, Hope Williams Brady, Julie Olson Williams, and Isabella to come along.
 He had set a bomb to explode on board the cruise ship while taking Isabella to an island to kill her the same way he killed Loretta.
 Everyone on board, however, escaped to the island and save Isabella.
 But Ernesto still had the upper hand.
 He held Hope suspended over a vat of acid.
 Ernesto gave Bo a chance to plead for his wife's life, but he wasn't moved by what Bo had to say.
 Suddenly there was an explosion, and the cage was sent crashing down into the vat of acid and Ernesto has been presumed dead since.
 It was learned years later that another young woman, Greta Von Amberg, took Hope's place and ended up horribly scarred while Hope had ended up with Stefano DiMera, believing she was Princess Gina Von Amberg.

+Shawn Brady

+Shawn Brady is a fictional character from the American soap opera Days of Our Lives and the patriarch of the Brady family.
+He has been portrayed by Lew Brown (1984 to 1985), Peter MacLean (1989 to 1990), and most notably by Frank Parker (1983 to 1984, 1985 to 1989, 1990 to 2008).